israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **`Symbol.iterator`**

  A method returning the default iterator for an object.
-Used by for...of.
+Used by `for...of`.

 **`Symbol.asyncIterator`**